-Tanjung Benoa Cruise Port is the main port on Bali Island, Indonesia.
-It is located closely to popular places like Nusa Dua, Sanur, Kuta and Denpasar.
+Tanjung Benoa cruise port is the main port on Bali Island, Indonesia.
+It is located closely to popular places like Nusa Dua, Sanur, Kuta, Denpasar.

-The Denpasar airport is only 12 km away from the port and there are a lot of good hotels in the area.
+Denpasar airport is only 12 km (7,5 ml) away from the port and there are a lot of good hotels in the area.
 Bali is a great resort with a lot of city tours and shore excursion possibilities.
 The cruise ship schedule offers attractive voyages.
 The most attractive cruises in the itinerary are during the Nyepi Day (the Sillent Day corresponding to the New Year in Bali) in March.

 Highlights: Bali, Temples, Beaches, Volcanoes, Denpasar, Ubud

 Benoa cruise terminal

 Benoa Cruise Terminal (BCT) hosts passenger ships of all sizes.
 There is a good anchor holding in the sea bed.
-Among the cruise lines with ships docking at the main Bali cruise ship terminal are Royal Caribbean, Celebrity Cruises, Princess Cruises, P&O, Cunard, Costa Cruises.
-Legend of the Seas (now TUI Discovery 2) was the first large cruise ship to dock in the benoa Bali Cruise Terminal.
+Among the cruise lines with ships docking at the main cruise ship terminal are Royal Caribbean, Celebrity, Princess, P&O Australia, Cunard, Costa.
+Legend of the Seas (TUI Discovery 2) was the first large cruise vessel to dock at the Benoa cruise terminal.

-- Tanjung Benoa port is accessed by 2 nautical miles long channel and has two berths.
+- Tanjung Benoa port is accessed by 2-miles long channel and has two berths.

 - The East Berth is the main one.
-In front of it there is a modern cruise terminal with a lot of facilities.
+In front of it there is a modern cruise terminal building with a lot of facilities.
 Its length is 290 m the depth is -11 m 00 LWS.

 - Tanah Ampo International Port (just like Benoa Port) is located in the Bali Island's southern part.
 Another port is called Celukan Bawang Port - in the island's northern part.